ai-xiaihai/AC215_RadIQ/README.md

 **Data pipline container**
-- This container contains all our training scripts and modeling components.
+- This container contains all our model training scripts.
 - Run `bash docker-shell.sh` to build and run the data-pipeline Docker container.
 - Ensure you have the secret file `secrets/data-service-account.json` before running the container.
 Once inside the container, you can execute `bash data_download.sh` to download the data from our GCP bucket.
 - Inside the container, run `pip install pipenv && pipenv sync && pipenv shell` to set up a virtual environment with the necessary dependencies.
-- To train the model, run `python3 main.py --log_to_wandb True` in the directory `/src/data_pipeline`
-- `src/data_pipeline/main.py` - This script implements `torch.utils.data.Dataset` and `torch.utils.data.DataLoader` to enhance data ingestion and management within machine learning components of the project.
+- Inside the container, go to `src/data_pipeline`, run `python3 main.py --log_to_wandb True` to train the model.
+This script implements `torch.utils.data.Dataset` and `torch.utils.data.DataLoader` to enhance data ingestion and management within machine learning components of the project.
 Then it loads model architecture stored in `/model` and fits the model.
 It takes the following key arguments:
     > --log_to_wandb\[bool\]: Flag to log results to wandb, default is False

 **Data Verison Control**